-The Price Volatility Indicator is driven by the Index Provider's PriceVolTM proprietary measure of the realized (i.e., historical as opposed to anticipated) volatility of the Index's market.
+The Price Volatility Indicator is driven by the Index Provider's PriceVol^M proprietary measure of the realized (i.e., historical as opposed to anticipated) volatility of the Index's market.
 PriceVol measures the dispersion of prices of the securities comprising the S&P 500 Index.
 PriceVol is engineered to measure market risk (high or low) based on actual market price movements and not expected price movements.
-In contrast to PriceVol, the Cboe Volatility Index ("VIX Index") is an example of a measure of expected, as opposed to realized, volatility where the VIX Index reflects price movements of options with a 30-day average maturity on the performance of the S&P 500 Total Return Index ("S&P 500 Index").

-The congruence of the output of the Price Momentum and Price Volatility Indicators is used to classify monthly the Index's market condition as either Risk-On, Risk-Elevated, or Risk-Off market environments, as outlined in the table below.
-The market is in a Risk-On environment when the market is trending up - above its 200-business day moving average - and realized volatility is low.
+The congruence of the output of the Price Momentum and Price Volatility Indicators is used to classify monthly the Index's market condition as either Risk-On, Risk-Elevated, or Risk-Off market environments, as indicated in the table below.

+The market is in a Risk-On environment when the market is trending up, above its 200-business day moving average, and realized volatility is low.
 The market is in a Risk-Elevated environment when the market is below its 200-business day moving average, but realized volatility has not spiked.
 The market is in a Risk-Off environment when the market is trending down, below its 200-business day moving average, and realized volatility has spiked.